Academany/fabzero/w1/commandline.md

 A very handy keyboard shorcut is the `TAB` key.
 It will autocomplete the name of the file or the folder name.

 > Exercise: From the root folder, navigate to your Documents folder.
 Use `TAB` to keep autocompleting.

+When two or more options are available the first `TAB` will not autocomplete, a second `TAB` will show you the available options for you to type a few extra letters to diferenciate.
+After that another `TAB` will autocomplete.

 ### Listing contents
 We have seen the `ls` command already.
 Most of the time you will use `ls -lh` (with optional `-a`) which gives you a long list with human readable file sizes.